Overview

 Related resources

-- AutoVPN design and architecture - Understanding the routing and hub-spoke model
+- AutoVPN architecture and design - Understanding the routing and hub-spoke model

 - IPSec site-to-site tunnels - Alternative VPN solution